kepbod/ivim/README.md

 ## Lisence

-ivim - The Vim Distribution of Xiao-Ou Zhang
+ivim - A Special Vim Distribution

-Copyright (C) 2013 Xiao-Ou Zhang
+Copyright (C) 2013 Xiao-Ou Zhang and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),